as2network/as2ng/README.md

 TBD

-For getting started as a developer please consult the (Development Guide)[development.md].
+For getting started as a developer please consult the [Development Guide](development.md).

-For all other information please consult the (Wiki)[https://github.com/freight-trust/as2ng/wiki].
+For all other information please consult the [Wiki](https://github.com/freight-trust/as2ng/wiki).